Skip to main content

 • Networks

-• Opportunists – These insiders don’t plan any malicious actions beforehand but decide to attack when an opportunity presents itself.
+• Opportunists — These insiders don’t plan out malicious actions in advance but decide to attack when an opportunity presents itself.
 Financial difficulties and a history of previous problematic behavior can be warning signs of such an attack.
-Opportunists can usually be easily deterred by basic security measures, such as access control and user action monitoring.

-• Emotional attackers – These are employees whose main motivation for an attack is emotions and feelings like fear, greed, or anger.
+• Emotional attackers — These are employees whose main motivation for an attack is emotions and feelings like fear, greed, or anger.
 Instead of waiting for an opportunity, they attack spontaneously, without a detailed plan.
-Sometimes they even want to get caught in order to bring attention to their issues.
-A common example of emotional attackers are disgruntled employees.
+Sometimes, they even want to get caught in order to bring attention to their issues.
+A common example of an emotional attacker is the disgruntled employee.

-• Terrorists and digital activists – These insiders usually plan their attacks and often, instead of stealing data, simply try to do as much damage as possible (for example, by compromising corporate network infrastructure and taking it out from within).
-They usually can’t be deterred by regular security measures and can even think of them as an additional challenge that validates their beliefs.
+• Terrorists and digital activists — These insiders usually plan their attacks and often, instead of stealing data, simply try to do as much damage as possible —- for example, by compromising corporate network infrastructure and taking it out from within.

-An insider attack (whether planned or spontaneous) has indicators.
+The good news is that an insider attack (whether planned or spontaneous) has some indicators.
 Detecting them allows you to prevent the attack or at least get an early warning.
-Let’s talk about the most common signs of malicious intent you need to pay attention to.
+Let’s explore the most common indicators of insider threats you need to pay attention to.

-Detecting a malicious insider attack can be extremely difficult, particularly when you’re dealing with a calculated attacker or a disgruntled former employee that knows all the ins and outs of your company.
-One way to detect such an attack is to pay attention to various indicators of suspicious behavior.
+Detecting a malicious insider attack can be extremely difficult, particularly when you’re dealing with a calculated attacker or a disgruntled former employee who knows the ins and outs of your company.
+One way to detect such an attack is to pay attention to various indicators of insider threat behavior.

-As mentioned above, when employees are not satisfied with their jobs or perceive wrongdoing on the part of the company, they are much more likely to conduct an insider attack.
+As mentioned above, when employees are not satisfied with their job or perceive wrongdoing on the part of the organization, they are much more likely to carry out an insider attack.

 There are many signs of disgruntled employees.
 The most obvious are: